What is Virtual Reality Technology?

 Evidence supports virtual reality’s ability to manage acute procedural pain and studies are continuing to bring forth evidence regarding its effectiveness in treating chronic pain as well.
 One study investigated the use of virtual reality for treating chronic regional pain syndrome.
 This pilot study included patients completing target-oriented motor exercises including grasping, reaching, and placing.
 Participants completed five to eight outpatient virtual reality sessions and all but one patient experienced at least a 50% reduction in their pain intensity scores.
 Another study explored the use of virtual reality during repeated physical therapy sessions for burn victims.
 Patients performed range-of-motion exercises under the direction of occupational therapists and the findings showed that pain ratings were significantly lower when patients were immersed in the virtual reality during therapy.

 Virtual reality has also been used when patients are in the hospital in isolation, especially during the Covid-19 pandemic.
 Patients who were alone were able to travel overseas and swim with dolphins, thanks to virtual reality technology.
 This distraction is calming, reduces stress, anxiety, and depression.
-This technology has proved to provide pain relief and improve mental health without the same risks that opioids carry.
+This technology has provided pain relief and improve mental health without the same risks that opioids carry.
 Studies are continuing to look at the way that virtual reality can best benefit patients living with pain, regardless of the cause.